TimPerry1994/jenkins-docker-slave/README.md

 Instructions for use:

-- Ensure you have a docker-machine instance running with the quickstart terminal, and you know its IP address (Use "docker-     machine ip <YourMachineName>)
+- Ensure you have a docker-machine instance running with the quickstart terminal, and you know its IP address (Use "docker-     machine ip <YourMachineName>")

 - Create an ssh key pair in jenkins-slave/files:
   - enter "ssh-keygen -t rsa -b 4096"